 The clear winners seem to be the Bank of America Alaska Airlines card and the Platinum Delta SkyMiles Credit Card.
 The companion tickets attached to these cards are awarded just for keeping the card and can cover the annual fee of each card if used strategically.

-In the end, each of these companion tickets don’t come close to the Southwest Companion Pass, but each have potential benefits.
+In the end, each of these companion tickets doesn’t come close to the Southwest Companion Pass, but each has potential benefits.